Naata/Trinket-M0-liquid-temperature-sensor/README.md

 Keep in mind that colors will tend to shift from blue -> green -> yellow -> red smoothly, so it's best to expect soe color range as indication of actual temperature.

-## Control PC fans using liquid temperature
+## Control PC fans using temp sensor - PowerShell
 1. I use tool called [Fan Control](https://github.com/Rem0o/FanControl.Releases).
 It's a great free tool that accepts file as mock "sensor".
 We can log our liquid temp into file and **Fan Control** will control our fans using this file.
 Download the tool and create new custom sensor.
 2. Launch Windows Scheduler and create new Task:
 - basic: administrator privileges + launch regardless of logged in user